 If you currently use and IP-enabled fax machine, you can continue to send and receive faxes using your broadband connection.
-Whether you have an NTD installed in your office or are using a VDSL router, you will simply connect your fax machine cable to one of the 4 Yellow Data (UNI-D) or ethernet ports.
+Whether you have an NTD installed in your office or are using a VDSL router, you will simply connect your fax machine cable to one of the 4 Yellow Data (UNI-D) Ports.